 - In DPAM (disseminated peritoneal adenomucinosis), the tumor grows on the peritoneum without infiltrating the underlying tissue and the peritoneum is separated relatively easily when there is no pre-tumoral inflammation.

 - For diseases with infiltrating growth, (PMCA variant of pseudomyxoma, peritoneal carcinomatosis from colon and rectum and mesothelioma) the tumor along with the peritoneum attaches to underlying tissue, which must be resected together with the tumor.

 Lymph nodes and distant metastases

-- Pseudomyxoma of the DPAM type does not spread to the lymph nodes hematogenously.
+- Pseudomyxoma of an adenomatous type does not spread to lymph nodes or hematogenously.

-- The more malignant a tumor appears to be, the larger the tendency for dissemination to lymph nodes and other organs.
+- The more malignant a tumor appears to be, the larger the tendency for spreading to lymph nodes and other organs.
 Synchronous metastases to liver or lungs are more common in peritoneal colorectal cancer.